mercadopago/devsite-docs/guides/online-payments/web-tokenize-checkout/receiving-payment-by-card.en.md

 </html>
 ```

-2. Add the SDK credentials to enable its use and initialize the checkout using the ID from the preference created earlier and the ID or selector for the element where the payment button should be displayed:
+1. Add the SDK credentials to enable its use and initialize the checkout using the ID or selector for the element where the payment button should be displayed:

 ```html
 <script>